zepto-lang/zepto/README.md

 ## Future

-Features that are planned, but not yet implemented, include complex numbers, hashtables, `call/cc` and a small compiler based on LLVM.
+Features that are planned, but not yet implemented, include hashtables, proper `call/cc`, better macros and a small compiler based on LLVM.
 Both latter features will take a while for me to implement, though.
 If you have any other features, you would like to see in the language/implementation, contact me.
 I'm not an experienced Scheme